jonathanhogg/flitter/docs/tutorial.md

 - The drawing canvas follows the common document convention of the origin being at the top left and the *y* axis pointing down.
 So `370` is lower down in the window than `360` and `630` is further left than `640`.
-- Colors can be specified as either 1 or 3 item vectors.
-If given as a single value then the number represents a gray level from 0 to 1, if given as three values then the number represents an RGB triplet also in the range 0 to 1.
+- Colors can be specified as either 1- or 3-item vectors.
+If given as a single value then the number represents a gray level from 0 to 1, if given as three values then the number represents an RGB triplet, also in the range 0 to 1.

 !["Hello World!" written in white with a red shadow](tutorial_images/tutorial2.png)